UCaNLabUMB/Testbed_Controller/Documentation/Setup_RPi_Node.md

 To start, _click_ on the network icon (i.e., the arrows in the top right corner of the Desktop).
 If the WLAN is not enabled, you might need to select "Turn on WLAN".
 After this selection, if you click on the network icon again it will ask to "Click here to select wireless LAN country".
 Select this and specify your country (this will impact the available WLAN channels that the RPi node can use).
 If you click on the network icon again and the option to "select wireless LAN country" is still there, you might need to reboot the Pi.

 When you click on the network icon again, you should be able to select _Advanced Options_ -> _Edit Connections_ to bring up the menu below.
 From here
-* Select _Wireless Connection 1_ and click on the gear icon at the bottom.
+* Select _Wired Connection 1_ and click on the gear icon at the bottom.
 * Select the _IPv6 Settings_ tab and change the Method selection to _Disabled_.
 * Select the _IPv4 Settings_ tab and change the Method selection to _Manual_.
 * Select _Add_ to add a static IP address for the network interface.